 Water Star-Grass (Heteranthera dubiaresembles) many of the narrow-leaf pondweed species, but has no midrib on its narrow leaves.
 The plant has small, yellow flowers with thin petals that resemble stars.

-Water star-grass has the seemly strange trait of many aquatic plants: they often don’t successfully reproduce unless they are on exposed lake bed.
-While I do occasionally see the small yellow flowers of water stargrass in very shallow, plant-choked water, I more often encounter them coming out of the mud or sand where the lakeshore has receded slightly.
+Water star-grass has the seemly strange trait of many aquatic plants: they often don’t successfully reproduce unless they are on exposed lake beds.
+While I occasionally see the small yellow flowers of water stargrass in very shallow, plant-choked water, I more often encounter them coming out of the mud or sand where the lakeshore has receded slightly.

-I prefer the old genus name Zosterella, because there is a pondweed (Potamogeton) called Potamogeton zosteriformis.
-At first glance from the boat or the dock the plant looks just like water stargrass, but has that tell-tale midrib on the leaf.
+I prefer the old genus name Zosterella because there is a pondweed (Potamogeton) called Potamogeton zosteriformis.
+At first glance from the boat or the dock, the plant looks just like water stargrass, but has that tell-tale midrib on the leaf.
 Botanists recognized the similarity, giving it the species name zosteriformis (in the form of zoster) so now the name makes little sense.
 (Thanks, plant taxonomists.)